-Writing a good business plan isn’t easy.
-It takes a lot of research, planning, and time to develop a plan that instills confidence in the people who read it.
-To help you get started, following are the key things your cannabis industry business plan should include.
+Writing a good business plan for any industry isn’t easy.
+It takes a lot of research, planning, and time to develop a plan that instills confidence in the people who read it, and this is particularly true for cannabis business plans.

 The executive summary of your business plan is a summary of the contents and should only be a couple of pages at most.
 Keep it short and focused on the points that matter most to the audience who will read it.